 This is a traditional riad house, but not one that is over-decorated.
-Just your normal Moroccan home, with a western toilet :).
-I bought and renovated it with the intention of living there myself, or renting it primarily for American students learning Arabic.
-If this describes you, please drop me a line!
+Just your simple clean Moroccan home, with a western toilet :).
+I bought and renovated it with the intention of living there myself, or renting it primarily for students of Arabic.

 It is accessible in about 5 minutes walk from Place Er Rcif, at the heart of the old medina, and located very near El Karaouine, Tijani and the leather souk.
 (The mark on the map below represents the approximate location.)

 THIS IS NOT A HOTEL!!
 There are no private bathrooms with the rooms, and no daily cleaning.
 The cleaning fee is for Layla who comes every month or when guests leave.
 To return the deposit, guests are expected to leave the house and furniture in the condition in which they found it.